joaroque/wtf/README.md

 4. Configure the function to export terminal error output to a file. `zsh_error_log.txt`

-   Add this function to the end of your `.zshrc` file.
+   Add this function to the end of your `.zshrc` or your shell file.

    ```sh
    # WTF Setting